Kitware/candela/app/resonantlab/text/README.md

 If you have those needs, check out other [Resonant applications](#) that we are developing to address these issues independently.
-The Resonant platform includes both general solutions like Resonant Laboratory, as well as highly specialized solutions developed for our partners and customers.
+The Resonant platform includes both general solutions like Resonant Lab, as well as highly specialized solutions developed for our partners and customers.

-Resonant Laboratory is brought to you by [Kitware](#), a leader in innovative, open-source solutions to today's scientific computing and data analytics challenges.
+Resonant Lab is brought to you by [Kitware](#), a leader in innovative, open-source solutions to today's scientific computing and data analytics challenges.

-Resonant Laboratory is an open source project, released under the Apache v2 License.
+Resonant Lab is an open source project, released under the Apache v2 License.
 The source code is available [on Github](#).

 If something isn't working as it should, please [let us know](#).
 We want to get any problems fixed as soon as possible.